Do Go On - 448 - The Curse of the Lottery Winner

 Piper's given us a suggestion.

-It'd be interesting to see if it's a chain of laundries.
+I'd be interested to see if it's a chain of laundry.

-I mean, Sky just gave us words they like, so.
+I mean Sky just gave us words they like

 Will I be recommending a zombie song?

-Revisiting the zombies compelled me to check out an old favourite track of mine by a band called Say Hi.
+Revisiting The Zombies compelled me to check out an old favorite track of mine by a band called Say Hi.

-This seemed like something that might be up all yours, Ali or Laneway as it were.
+This seemed like something that might be up all yours alley or Laneway, as it were.

 That's good stuff.